formbricks/formbricks/SECURITY.md

 Avoid reporting if:

-- Assistance is needed to optimize Formbricks for security – please engage on our Discord for this.
+- Assistance is needed to optimize Formbricks for security – please engage on Github Discussions for this.
 - Help is required for applying security-related updates.
 - The concern is not related to security.